Spurs beat Man Utd 1-0 in scrappy Europa League final

 United's Rasmus Hojlund had a terrific chance to equalise with a header midway through the second half, but Spurs' Micky van de Ven leapt for a stunning clearance off the line.

-United almost equalised at the death but Shaw's header was saved by a diving Guglielmo Vicario.
+United almost equalised at the death but Shaw's header was saved by a diving Guglielmo Vicario, who had earlier denied an Alejandro Garnacho bullet strike from the edge of the box with a great reflex save.

-"This season hasn't been good at all but I swear not one of us players right now care about that.
-This is what it's all about, this club hasn't won a trophy for 17 years," goalscorer Johnson told TNT Sports.
+"Ever since I came here, it's been 'Tottenham are a good team but can never get it done'.
+We got it done," goalscorer Johnson told TNT Sports.

 "Honestly, this is what it means.
 It means so much.
 All the fans get battered, we get battered, for not winning a trophy, for not winning anything.
 But we had to get the first one in a while today.
 I'm so happy."